Proximify/packman/README.md

 ## Options

-The assumption that private packages have the same namespace than that of the root project might not be correct.
-The namespace to use for private packages can be set via a custom parameter.
+The assumption that private packages have the same vendor name than that of the root project might not be correct.
+The vendor name to use for private packages can be set via a custom parameter.

 Custom parameter values can be set in three different places, in the `extra` property of the root project's `composer.json`, in the `extra` property of the global `composer.json` (usually under `~/.composer`), and in the `packman.json` (usually under `./packman`).
 The three sources are merged, with the packman file having priority over the local composer, and the global composer options having the least priority.